ZzzCrazyPig/proxysql_groupreplication_checker/README.md

 # Introduction

-Provide several shell scripts to be used in ProxySQL scheduler in order to monitor MySQL Group Replication members !
+According to the blog [HA with MySQL Group Replication and ProxySQL](http://lefred.be/content/ha-with-mysql-group-replication-and-proxysql/), we can use ProxySQL to make HA with MySQL Group Replication(MGR), and even we can realize Read-Write split above it.
+This project provides several shell scripts to be used in ProxySQL scheduler in order to meet the function we memtion.

 ## proxysql_groupreplication_checker.sh

 This script is an example of scheduler that can be used with ProxySQL to monitor MySQL Group Replication members

 Modify from : [https://github.com/lefred/proxysql_groupreplication_checker](https://github.com/lefred/proxysql_groupreplication_checker)

+### Features and Limitations

+#### Features

+- Read-Write split
+- Multi Write node
+- Automatic switch over when write node fail

+#### Limitations

+- MGR must run in multi-primary mode

+In general, we just need one write node and other node to be read, and we need to adapt MGR two mode: Multi-Primary Mode and Single-Primary Mode, so the scripts below come into the world.

 ## gr_mw_mode_sw_cheker.sh